G-Core/product-documentation/documentation/waap/api-discovery-and-protection/configure-api-base-path.md

 pageTitle: 'A guide on how to configure API base path in Gcore WAAP | Gcore'
 pageDescription: 'Learn how to manually add endpoints to API base path so they are protected by WAAP.'
 ---
-# Manually add endpoints to API base path
+# Manually add endpoints to the API base path

 If your domain uses APIs hosted on the same domain and you don't have enabled <a href="https://gcore.com/docs/waap/api-discovery-and-protection/api-discovery" target="_blank">API Discovery</a>, you can manually add endpoints to the API base path.
 This will define a communication path for WAAP to expect API requests and protect your endpoints.